 When we examine weekly demand, we see a much more immediate impact in the early days of the pandemic.
 The first weeks of shutdowns actually saw demand for glassware and barware dip somewhat, an effect that was only temporary.

-Demand very quickly rebounded and shot to a high point not matched until the Holiday shopping rush.
+Demand very quickly rebounded and shot to a high point not matched until the Holiday shopping rush, which was tremendous.
+2021, meanwhile, has been remarkably consistent throughout the year.
+What remains to be seen is whether this holiday season will match last year’s heights.

 Our year-over-year view further supports this notion.
 May of 2020 saw unseasonably high demand, as millions of Americans got their home bar situation all set up in the face of closed bars and shelter in place orders.

-Demand in early 2021 was ahead of 2020’s pre-pandemic levels, fell behind in May and hasn’t surpassed last year since.
+Demand in early 2021 was ahead of 2020’s pre-pandemic levels, fell behind May’s surge, and has trended pretty close to 2020 levels in the months since.

 Here’s a closer look at the change in weekly demand for different types of glassware: